San Marcos La Laguna, Guatemala

 What are the schools in San Marcos La Laguna like?

 "San Marcos La Laguna, is a small village located on the shores of Lake Atitlan.
 It's known for its natural beauty and spiritual retreats, but it's not a major hub for international or bilingual schools.
 However, there are a few educational options available in the area.
 One of the most notable is Escuela Caracol, a Waldorf-inspired school that offers a bilingual education in Spanish and Kaqchikel, a Mayan language spoken in the region.
 The school focuses on holistic education, incorporating arts, music, and nature into its curriculum.
 You can find more information about Escuela Caracol on their website: http://escuelacaracol.org/ Another option is the San Marcos Spanish School, which offers intensive Spanish language courses for foreigners.
 While not a traditional school, it's a great option for those looking to immerse themselves in the local language and culture.
 More information can be found on their website: http://www.sanmarcosspanishschool.org/ For those willing to travel a bit further, the Lake Atitlan Multicultural Academy in Panajachel is an international school that offers a bilingual education in English and Spanish.
 The school follows a U.S. curriculum and serves students from pre-kindergarten through high school.
 More information can be found on their website: http://www.atitlanmulticulturalacademy.com/ Please note that while these schools offer some form of bilingual education, they may not meet the standards of international schools in larger cities or more developed countries.
-It's important to thoroughly research and visit any school before making a decision," wrote an expat with kids at in San Marcos La Laguna.
+It's important to thoroughly research and visit any school before making a decision," said one expat in San Marcos La Laguna with children at .

 About the Author